WGLab/biocluster/04 Network Administration.md

 The rule uses the NAT packet matching table (`-t nat`) and specifies the built-in POSTROUTING chain for NAT (`-A POSTROUTING`) on the firewall's external networking device (`-o eth0`).

+## list of all hosts in local network

+Use the `nmap -sP 192.168.1.*` command, which basically ping all hosts.